smithm4949/13-ecommerce-backend/readme.md

 ## Project status

-This project is currently in development.
+This project is feature complete according to the rubric and there is no further development planned at this time.